DeepRegNet/DeepReg/docs/source/tutorial/registration.md

 ### Intensity based (image based) loss

 This type of loss measures the dissimilarity of the fixed image and warped moving image, which is an adaptation from classical image registration methods.
-Generally, intensity based losses work best when registrations involve a single imaging modality, because there is an inherent consistency in appearance between moving and fixed images.
-Mutual information is a notable exception and is often used in multi-modality registration.
+Intensity based losses can perform poorly on multi-modality registrations (for example, SSD loss in CT-MRI registration).
+Generally, intensity based losses work best when there is an inherent consistency in appearance between moving and fixed images, which is more common in single-modality registration.
 Intensity based losses can be used with any modality and they complement other well-studied computer vision and medical imaging tasks, such as image segmentation.

 The common loss functions are normalized cross correlation (NCC), sum of squared